October 5th, 2018

 Distance: NONE!
 Josh drove me around all day and it was awesome.

-I felt a bit guilty about taking another zero after just taking one in Bishop, but I can justify it when I need the calories.
+I felt a bit guilty about taking another zero after just taking one in Bishop, but I could justify it when I needed the calories.
 I weighed myself when I got in and I was at 121 lbs.
 A day later, the scale was saying I picked up 3 lbs!
 It doesn’t surprise me, since I stuffed my face all day.

 The fam, minus Mom (Becky), who had left earlier to visit friends.